This web site aims to set up a point of discussion in connection with a specific metaphysical hypothesis,

 and may be reported only for summary or note,

-as it will be suggested for pratical pourposes.
+as it will be suggested for practical pourposes.

 If you find this idea interesting,